Big Data Sets are available since BellaDati 2.9

-Big Data Sets are a special type of data sets which can be used to store very large amount of data and build pre-calculated cubes.
+Big Data Sets are special types of data sets that can be used to store a very large amount of data and build pre-calculated cubes.
 The main differences between standard data sets and big data sets are:

 - Reports cannot be built directly on big data sets.
 Cubes have to be created first.

 - In big data sets, it is not possible to browse all data.
-Only random data sample is available.
-Filters, edit function and delete function is not available in the data sample.
+Only a random data sample is available.
+Filters, edit function, and delete function are not available in the data sample.

 - Big data sets cannot be joined.